dotnet/docs/docs/fsharp/get-started/get-started-command-line.md

 ## Prerequisites

-To begin, you must install the [.NET Core SDK 1.0 or later](https://www.microsoft.com/net/download/).
-There is no need to uninstall a previous version of the .NET Core SDK, as it supports side-by-side installations.
+To begin, you must install the latest [.NET Core SDK](https://www.microsoft.com/net/download/).

 This article assumes that you know how to use a command line and have a preferred text editor.
-If you don't already use it, [Visual Studio Code](https://code.visualstudio.com) is a great option as a text editor for F#.
-To get awesome features like IntelliSense, better syntax highlighting, and more, you can download the [Ionide Extension](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp).
+If you don't already use it, [Visual Studio Code](get-started-vscode.md) is a great option as a text editor for F#.

 ## Build a simple multi-project solution